Diocese of Tirunelveli of the Church of South India

-The Diocese of Tirunelveli is one among the 24 dioceses of the Church of South India (CSI).It is based at Tirunelveli, in the state of Tamil Nadu, southern India.
-The diocese has 687 churches, 101 pastors, and a membership of 1,86,000.Holy Trinity Cathedral, at Palayamkottai is the Cathedral of Tirunelveli Diocese.
-The churches were established by church missionary society (CMS) missionaries and Society for propagating gospel (SPG) missionaries.
-In the year of 1919 Tinnevely Diocese Trust Association (TDTA)was formed by uniting both mission and also with baptists and presbyterians churches in the neighbourhood.
+The Diocese of Tirunelveli is one among the 24 dioceses of the Church of South India (CSI), a United Protestant denomination.
+It is based at Tirunelveli, in the state of Tamil Nadu, southern India.
+This is the second ever diocese to be formed in South India.

+As of 2025, the diocese has 770 churches, 161 pastors, 9 deacons and a membership of 1,80, 202; it also runs 342 schools and fifteen colleges and hospitals.
+Holy Trinity Cathedral, at Palayamkottai is the Cathedral of Tirunelveli Diocese.
+The churches were established by the Church Missionary Society (CMS) missionaries and the Society for Propagating the Gospel (SPG) missionaries.
+In the year of 1919 Tinnevely Diocese Trust Association (TDTA) was formed by uniting both mission and also with Baptists and Presbyterians churches in the neighbourhood.

 History

+In October 1896, Tinnevelly (the British name for Tirunelveli) was separated from the Diocese of Madras and Rev. Samuel Morley was ordained as the first Bishop of the newly formed diocese.